MajorZiploc/tooling_notes/art/blender/notes.md

 paint through mesh to get flats done quick
+texture_paint_mode: with a brush selected: N -> Tool -> Options -> uncheck [Occlude, Backface Culling] reduce bleed to 1px or even 0px depending
+  Optional: first pass use bleed, then do flats pass with 0px bleed
-texture_paint_mode: with a brush selected: N -> Tool -> Options -> uncheck [Occlude, Backface Culling] hit it with a 1,3,7 (cam angles) with a big hard brush and that will get everything
+    -- try without, if get weird results during flats, then try this hit it with a 1,3,7 (cam angles) with a big hard brush and that will get everything

 ### Rigging